SanderRonde/home-automation/README.md

 #### Web apps

-There is a web app that allows control of the keyval store for simple control of the lights and speakers from a phone.
+There is a web app that allows control of the switch store for simple control of the lights and speakers from a phone.

 ## How it works

-#### KeyVal
+#### Switch

 Consists of a simple JSON file that serves as a mini key-value database.
 It stores the state of all keys.
 States can be set through any of the controllers.
 State changes can be listened for through internal modules, allowing for changes to be handled in a number of ways.
 The most used one is the communicating with power controlling switches through a sort of makeshift websockets implementation.